 Featured image: Hans Namuth – Jackson Pollock in his studio.
 Image via flickr.com

-As a painting technique which uses paint or any other liquid medium, the pouring painting technique relies on experimentation with materials and colors.
-Pouring paint directly onto a canvas, this process involves spilling different colors on top of one another in order to produce unexpected, swirling patterns.
+Similar to other painting techniques that use paint or any other liquid medium, the pouring painting technique relies on experimentation with materials and colors.
+This technique involves pouring paint directly onto a canvas and spilling different colors on top of one another in order to produce unexpected, swirling patterns.
 While the origins of this method date to the experiments of David Alfaro, it rose to populararity during Abstract Expressionism.
 Famous authors, such as the above-mentioned painter Jackson Pollock, Morris Louis, and Helen Frankenthaler used it to produce flowing, most often abstract paintings and compositions which celebrated pure color, or the pure quality of the canvas surface as was the case during the Post-Painterly Abstraction movement.

 Featured image: Louis Morris – Alpha Pi.
 Image via pinterest.com